angelalonso/heyrob/README_tests.md

 - Happens when running from a cronjob
 - Also when nothing is being recorded
 - Also on fresh install running python3
-- Problem seems with watchdog (alternative?)
+- Problem seems with watchdog
+  - Not the case, polling gives same error